nikitavoloboev/data/focusing/rules.md

 - Be mindful of the data fingerprint I leave from using a service.
 If the service disregards my privacy and brings me no value.
 Don't use it.

 ## Adding resources (links)
 - When adding resources and bookmarks.
-Priorotize adding them to LA curated lists first and LA itself (not Trello).
+Prioritize adding them to LA curated lists first and LA itself (not Trello).
 The goal of the wiki is to mostly contain my own notes and references.
 	- The resources should be moderated and extended by the community through clear guidelines.

 ## Dotfiles
 - Comment all my aliases briefly saying what they do.
-Comment all zsh functions.
+Comment all Zsh functions.
 Be mindful that I can then search through these functions and aliases later.

 ## Documentation
 - Practice self documentation.
 Where possible, document things inline in the code base or app itself in some way.
 Don't duplicate things.